SWMFsoftware/swmfpy/DOCUMENTATION.markdown

 **Returns**:

-  Dictionary of the log file
+- `dict` - Dictionary of the log file

 **Examples**: